 - €25 million to improve water and wastewater services in Romania

-- Loan to be provided in two tranches, alongside EU cohesion grants
+- Loan is provided alongside EU cohesion grants

-Romanian citizens and the environment will benefit from a new EBRD investment in the improvement of water and wastewater services and the reduction of water losses.
+400,000 Romanian citizens living in Dolj and Gorj counties will benefit from a new EBRD investment in the improvement of water and wastewater services and the reduction of water losses.

-To achieve these goals the Bank is providing a €25 million loan to Romania’s regional operator of water and wastewater utility S.C.
-RAJA S.A. which will be supported by EU funds.
+The Bank is providing a Romanian lei equivalent of €25 million loan to the regional operator of water and wastewater utility Compania de Apa Oltenia.

-The loan will be used to co-finance with EU Cohesion funds an extension and rehabilitation of the company’s water and wastewater services and will benefit 400,000 households.
-The financing willalso support a water efficiency programme which aims to reduce water losses by more than 300.000 m3 per year and cut 8,400 tonnes of CO2-equivalent by 2025.
+The Bank’s loan will fund an extension and rehabilitation of the company’s water and wastewater services and will benefit a total of 400,000 people.
+More than 100,000 people will be connected to the wastewater network for the first time.
+The financing will also enable a water efficiency programme which aims to reduce water losses by more than 3.2 million m3 per year.

-RAJA is the first regional water operator in Romania to receive financing under the EBRD Sustainable Water Infrastructure Facility (SWIFT) framework.
-It builds on the Bank's long-term work with Romanian water companies aimed at bringing the sector in line with EU laws, policies and practices.
+The financing for Compania de Apa Oltenia is part of the EBRD Sustainable Water Infrastructure Facility (SWIFT) framework which builds on the Bank's long-term work with Romanian water companies aimed at bringing the sector in line with EU laws, policies and practices.